ArvidStrauss/xhrHTTPRequestPrototypeOverwrite/README.md

 This is an example Project with the basic setup.
 So all files and variables for customizing exist but are basically empty.
 This project tracks everything we can for now, but with pure coyo-data.
 No renaming or other customer specific stuff.

+#### build

+- created after first build
+- contains the build output, normal and minified

+#### delivery

+- contains the zipped packages with versionnumbers set in gulpfile

+##### local

+- created after first gulp local task
+- contains the built localtracking.js which is delivered by http-server

+#### src

 - "localtracking.js" = the DEV setup for use with local development, see [development](#development)
 - "tracking_config_dev.html" = HTML template for final DEV source file, including Matomo and all other kinds of configuration
 - "tracking_config_test.html" = HTML template for final TEST source file, including Matomo and all other kinds of configuration